kankush1803/anime-recommendations/README.md

 # anime-recommendations
 # 🌸 Anime Recommendations Website

-Hey there, fellow anime fan! 👋
+Hey there, fellow anime fan! gi
 This is a simple yet beautiful **Anime Recommendation Website** I built using **HTML** and **CSS**.
-It’s designed to help you discover amazing anime shows — whether you’re in the mood for action, drama, or something that’ll make you cry (yep, I see you, *Your Lie in April* fans 🥲).
+It’s designed to help you discover amazing anime shows — whether you’re in the mood for action, drama, or something that’ll make you cry (yep, I see you, *Your Lie in April* fans ).

 ---